 Explore Helsinki with a Local!

 Helsinki is a gem of the Baltic Sea and the capital city of Finland since 1812.
-An art nouveau style city blossoms, especially in the summer time, with outdoor events and the beautiful archipelago is breathtaking.
+The art nouveau style city blossoms, especially in the summer time, with outdoor events and the beautiful archipelago is breathtaking.
 Brunches, cafés and Finnish design attract visitors all year round.
-Helsinki is a hometown of over 630 000 people.
+Nowadays Helsinki is a hometown of over 640 000 people.
+Would you like to go around with one of us?

 Let’s face it: there are no grand palaces or sky high towers in Helsinki.
-Helsinki charm consists of vibrant city culture which is continuously evolving.
-The city wakes from the winter sleep on 30th April when it’s carnival time in Finland and time to celebrate Vappu and the beginning of summer.
+Helsinki’s charm consists of a vibrant city culture which is continuously evolving.
+The city wakes from its winter sleep on 30th April when it’s carnival time in Finland and time to celebrate Vappu (May Day, 1st May) and the beginning of summer!

-In Helsinki Day With A Local is currently available in English, German, French, Spanish, Japanese, Chinese (Mandarin), Italian, Dutch and Finnish.
-We can meet you in the port, in the hotel lobby or at the airport (different pricing from the port and airport).
+In Helsinki Day With A Local is currently available in English, German, French, Japanese, Chinese (Mandarin), Italian, Dutch and Finnish.
+We can meet you in the port, in the hotel lobby or at the airport.

 - Add interesting neighborhoods nearby the city center to your itinerary, as Kallio, Wooden Vallila and Wooden Käpylä.